ga-wdi-lessons/mongoose-intro/readme.md

 var Project = mongoose.model("Project", ProjectSchema);

 ```
-> The projects key of your `ProjectSchema` documents will contain a special array that has specific methods to work with embedded documents.
+> The projects key of your `StudentSchema` documents will contain a special array that has specific methods to work with embedded documents.
 >
 > The Project Schema must be defined prior to our main Student Schema.